 Many other species of freshwater spiny crayfish are found in different river systems across Victoria

 You may not possess female spiny freshwater crayfish with eggs, or with young attached, or remove eggs from a Murray spiny freshwater crayfish.

 You must return females in berry (carrying eggs) or carrying young to the water immediately and without further harm.

 Spiny freshwater crayfish must be retained whole or in carcass form.
-This means you need to keep your cray in whole form (i.e. don't remove the tail from the carapace) until they are cooked, eaten or taken home.
+This means you need to keep your cray in whole form (i.e. don't remove the tail from the carapace) until they are taken home.

 Collection methods for spiny freshwater crayfish

 You may collect spiny freshwater crayfish:

 - by using up to 10 baited lines (no hooks)